-How to Know If Your AC Drain Line Clogged
+How to Know If You Have a Clogged AC Drain

 Are you having trouble with your air conditioning system?
 There are a few different things it could be, but if you’re seeing a lot of water or signs of water damage, a clogged air conditioner drain line should be suspect number one.
 Keep reading for more information on what the AC drain does, how to tell if it’s clogged, and what to do next.